 What to Expect at Home

-Most people will have long breaks between flare-ups of their ulcerative colitis.
+Most people will have long breaks between flare-ups of their ulcerative colitis if they take their prescribed medicines.

 When you first go home, you will need to drink only liquids or eat different foods from what you normally eat.
 Ask your health care provider when you can start your regular diet.
 You should eat a well-balanced, healthy diet.
 It is important that you get enough calories, protein, and nutrients from a variety of food groups.